 One thing we need to do was make sure we got train tickets so that we could get to Qinhuangdao.
 In China if you want to take the train, you can only buy a ticket from the city you are leaving and only one week in advanced.
 So we ran over to the train station hoping that we could get tickets.
 The train we wanted to take was full, but fortunately there was another train leaving at another time that had enough seats.
 So thankfully we were able to get them and didn’t have to worry about having to take a long bus ride to Qinhuangdao.

-After buying the tickets we still had a half a day left so we went to the Temple of Heaven.
-This was where the ancient Chinese performed sacrifices once a year for the winter season.
+After buying the tickets we still had a half a day left so we made our way to the Temple of Heaven.
+This was where once a year, the ancient Chinese performed sacrifices to honor the winter season.

+Like I said, no travel experience ever worked out the way we wanted.
 My parents needed to get back to Beijing to catch their flight home but the only problem was that there were no more train tickets.
-After calling everybody I knew and waiting in more lines we found that there were literally no trains left.
-We had to run to the bus station to try and get them tickets before they sold out too.
-Luckily we were able to get two bus tickets to Beijing.
-Like I said no travel experience ever worked out the way we wanted.
+After calling everybody I knew and waiting in a number of different waiting lines we found out that there were literally no trains left.
+So we ran to the bus station to try and get them tickets before they sold out too.
+Luckily we were able to get the final two bus tickets to Beijing.
+Crisis averted.